restic/restic/doc/manual_rest.rst

           --cache-dir directory        set the cache directory. (default: use system default cache directory) --cleanup-cache              auto remove old cache directories
       -h, --help                       help for restic
-          --insecure-tls               skip TLS certificate verification when connecting to the repo (insecure) --json                       set output mode to JSON for commands that support it --key-hint key               key ID of key to try decrypting first (default: $RESTIC_KEY_HINT) --limit-download int         limits downloads to a maximum rate in KiB/s. (default: unlimited)
+          --insecure-tls               skip TLS certificate verification when connecting to the repository (insecure) --json                       set output mode to JSON for commands that support it --key-hint key               key ID of key to try decrypting first (default: $RESTIC_KEY_HINT) --limit-download int         limits downloads to a maximum rate in KiB/s. (default: unlimited)